 Oct 14, 2013

-I led the first pitch before all these nice online guides were available so I naturally started directly below the crack which seemed to agree with what was shown the Kelly guidebook.
+I led the first pitch before all these nice online guides were available so I naturally started directly below the crack which seemed to agree with what was shown in the Kelly guidebook.
 As Tom says it's pretty runout and the climbing is not easy.
-The crack is nice but pretty rough inside so tape might be useful.
+The crack is fun but rough inside so tape might be useful.

 Oct 24, 2013

 rating: 5.11- 6c 22 VIII+ 22 E3 5c